chrisblue1907/vlan-segmented-network-design/README.md

 ## Step 1: Planning the Network

-Before implementation, the network was designed to separate different types of traffic to improve performance and reliability.
+Before installation, the network was designed to separate different types of traffic to improve performance and reliability.

 ### VLAN Plan:
 - VLAN 1 – Default